Causal Explanations of Structural Causal Models: Appendix for ``Causal Explanations of Structural Causal Models''

-\paragraph{Hidden Confounders in Semi-Markovian Models.} As we pointed out in the main text, SCI can naturally handle/extend to semi-Markovian models.
+\paragraph{Hidden Confounders in Semi-Markovian Models.} As we pointed out in the main text, SCE can naturally handle/extend to semi-Markovian models.
 For illustration, consider the non-Markovian alternative to the example from the paragraph above on Simpson's paradox, where $K$ is a hidden confounder i.e., we only observe $T\rightarrow R$ as the graph.
 In common settings found in for example \citep{xia2021causal}, we might at least be aware of the fact \emph{that there is} hidden confounding present between the two variables and thus have an additional (dashed) bi-directed edge between $T$ and $R$ (case 1) and in the arguably worst case, said variable is fully undetected (case 2, in this case it is not necessarily a hidden confounder but simply a hidden cause, since we don't know if it is confounding or not---confounding meaning the same thing as \emph{common cause}).
-Let's consider both cases, in case 1, the SCI for the same question as before would read as: \emph{``Patient $i$ did not recover although (s)he had Percutaneous nephrolithotomy.''} We note that simply the reasoning on $K$ is not being delivered, naturally, since $K$ is not in the SCM/CEM that the SCI process observes.
-For case 2, we'd observe the same reading due to the definition of the SCI construction.
-Here, however, we note that this case allows for a natural extension of SCI in which the reading could change to possibly, ``Patient $i$ did not recover because of \emph{an unknown reason}, although (s)he had Percutaneous nephrolithotomy.''
-Note that this semi-Markovian SCI now allows for reasoning with ``unknown reasons'' since the hidden cause $K$ will certainly have a causal relation to $R$ (since $K$ is a cause) but the name of $K$ will not be revealed (since $K$ is hidden).
-With this example, we thus conclude that Markovianity can be leveraged by SCI.
+Let's consider both cases, in case 1, the SCE for the same question as before would read as: \emph{``Patient $i$ did not recover although (s)he had Percutaneous nephrolithotomy.''} We note that simply the reasoning on $K$ is not being delivered, naturally, since $K$ is not in the SCM/CEM that the SCE process observes.
+For case 2, we'd observe the same reading due to the definition of the SCE construction.
+Here, however, we note that this case allows for a natural extension of SCE in which the reading could change to possibly, ``Patient $i$ did not recover because of \emph{an unknown reason}, although (s)he had Percutaneous nephrolithotomy.''
+Note that this semi-Markovian SCE now allows for reasoning with ``unknown reasons'' since the hidden cause $K$ will certainly have a causal relation to $R$ (since $K$ is a cause) but the name of $K$ will not be revealed (since $K$ is hidden).
+With this example, we thus conclude that Markovianity can be leveraged by SCE.

-\paragraph{Algorithm for SCI Regularization.} For sake of completion, we provide an explicit example algorithm for the simple penalty term we added in our (E2) setup for improving graph learning with available SCIs for the respective data set, consider the following:
+\paragraph{Algorithm for SCE Regularization.} For sake of completion, we provide an explicit example algorithm for the simple penalty term we added in our setup for improving graph learning with available SCEs for the respective data set, consider the following: